astropy/astropy/docs/io/ascii/index.rst

 ..
 Note::

-   Reading a table which contains non-ASCII (unicode) characters is not supported in Python 2.
-If you need this functionality then consider using a newer version of Python.
+   Reading a table which contains non-ASCII (unicode) characters is only supported in Python 3 or greater.
+If you have Python 2.x and need this functionality, consider using a newer version of Python.

 Writing Tables
 --------------